Firefighter Resume Example

 List concrete things you did.
 For example, “Supported 50+ emergency calls in 2023” or “Helped organize fire safety workshops for local schools.”
 Numbers make your experience feel legit.

-If you run out of space, tuck volunteer roles into your main experience section.
+If you run out of space, tuck volunteer roles into your main experience section and use a cover letter to expand on your most impactful stories.
 That still counts!
 Make each role pop by showing measurable impact and specific actions.

 That’s really the key-own your contributions, keep it factual, and let your service speak for itself.
 This wraps up how I’d talk about my volunteer firefighter experience on a resume.